DishbyDish/dishbydish.github.io/_pages/participate.md

 If you would like to help us by contributing an image of a menu, you can go to this [post](https://dishbydish.github.io/blog/contributing-menus/) for suggestions.

-To begin transcribing, open the project site in FromThePage [here](https://fromthepage.com/menus).
+To jump right in transcribing, you can go to the transcription portal at FromThePage [here](https://fromthepage.com/menus).

-> You can contribute in any language you feel comfortable in, but we especially need citizen researchers who are good at typing Arabic!
+> You can contribute in any language you feel comfortable in, and even partially on pages for the languages you know.
+We especially need citizen researchers who are good at typing Arabic!

 #### Sample video and written tutorials: